 - Friday 3rd September

 If you can think of anyone who might be interested in making their voice heard on these matters, we would be very grateful if our call for participants could be passed onto them.
 We would also be grateful if you could place our attached flyer on your notice/information board (if appropriate).
 If you are interested in participating, please register by emailing email@example.com or firstname.lastname@example.org.

-This research project is supported by the Research Council of Ireland.
+This research project is supported by the Irish Research Council.